RRR: Marketing

 The official trailer was initially scheduled to be released on 3 December 2021, but was postponed and released on 9 December 2021 in five languages, including Telugu.
 Trailer launch events were held for the five versions of the film in Mumbai (Hindi), Bangalore (Kannada) and Hyderabad (Telugu).
 Reviewing the trailer, The Times of India cited it as "Goosebumps overloaded".
 Praising the trailer cut, The Hindu stated "SS Rajamouli promises another epic for the ages".
 Praising Rajamouli's work, Hindustan Times called it "an epic theatrical experience".
 Roktim Rajpal of Deccan Herald noted that the film has universal storyline and also felt that it is a "perfect multi-starrer" while comparing it with 1957 epic film Mayabazar.

-On 19 December 2021, a pre-release event was held at Gurukul Ground near Film City in Mumbai to promote the film's Hindi version.
+On 19 December 2021, a prerelease event was held at Gurukul Ground near Film City in Mumbai to promote the film's Hindi version.
 Hosted by Karan Johar, the team invited Salman Khan as the chief guest.
 The television streaming rights for the event were acquired by Zee Network.
 It was telecasted on Zee TV, Zee Cinema and Zee Cinemalu on 31 December 2021.
 The next day, it was made available on YouTube.
-To promote the film's Tamil version, a pre-release event was held on 27 December 2021 at Chennai Trade Centre, Chennai.
+To promote the film's Tamil version, a prerelease event was held on 27 December 2021 at Chennai Trade Centre, Chennai.
 Udhayanidhi Stalin and Sivakarthikeyan were the chief guests of the event.
-On 29 December 2021, the team took part in the Malayalam version's pre-release event held at Thiruvananthapuram, Kerala.
+On 29 December 2021, the team took part in the Malayalam version's prerelease event held at Thiruvananthapuram, Kerala.
 Tovino Thomas was the chief guest of the event.
 Soon after, the film's release and promotional activities were postponed.
 The film producers faced a loss of between ₹18 crore–₹20 crore in promotions, as the film's release was delayed again due to COVID-19.

 After the film's final release date was announced in late-January 2022, promotions and marketing of the film were restarted.
 At first, a music video "Etthara Jenda" (in Telugu) was released as RRR Celebration Anthem on 14 March 2022.
 The song featured Rama Rao, Ram Charan and Alia Bhatt praising the freedom fighters from various regions of India.
 According to The Times of India, Bhuvan Bam was hired to be part of film's promotions in late 2021.
 Later, in March 2022 a video was released on Bhuvan Bam's YouTube channel, in which he interviewed Rajamouli, Rama Rao and Ram Charan as part of his show Titu Talks.